jeffvella/UnityNativeCollision/README.md

 This project is an experimental C# implementation of polyhedron SAT collision and intersection for the Unity game engine.
 It's specifically designed to be compatible with Unity's Burst Compiler for performance.

 ##### Acknowledgments:
-The math is ported to C# from the C++ BounceLite by Irlan Robson (zLib License) and adapted for Unity's new Math library and Burst Compiler requirments: https://github.com/irlanrobson/bounce_lite
+The math is ported to C# from the C++ BounceLite project by Irlan Robson (zLib License) and adapted for Unity's new Math library and Burst Compiler requirments: https://github.com/irlanrobson/bounce_lite

 The SAT implementation is originally based on the 2013 GDC presentation by Dirk Gregorius and his forum posts about Valve's Rubikon physics engine:
  * https://www.gdcvault.com/play/1017646/Physics-for-Game-Programmers-The